Akila-Liyanage/CeylonCatch/README.md

 - `DELETE /api/admin/users/:id` - Delete user

 ## 🎨 Key Features Implementation

+### Multi-Seller Inventory System
+- **Seller-Specific Inventories**: Each seller maintains their own separate inventory
+  - Sellers can only view, add, update, and delete their own inventory items
+  - Complete CRUD operations (Create, Read, Update, Delete) for each seller's inventory
+  - Inventory isolation ensures data privacy and organization
+- **Admin Oversight**: Administrators have full visibility and control
+  - View all inventories from all sellers in a centralized dashboard
+  - Manage any inventory item from any seller
+  - Monitor inventory levels, pricing, and availability across the platform
+  - Generate comprehensive inventory reports

 ### Real-time Bidding
 - Uses Socket.io for real-time bid updates